 Part of the paradigm-shift in the SAF's mode of operation is the fact that it irrigates and agitates the irrigant simultaneously during the shaping of the canal.
 This revolutionary new concept makes it a little difficult to conceptually differentiate the SAF from irrigation systems, which causes some dentists to label it as an irrigation device, simply because it irrigates.

 Much as other instrumentation systems, the SAF requires an initial glidepath preparation, to ISO size #20.
-It is operated at working length for four minutes, during which it shapes the canal and expands it, both longitudinally and circumferentially, by 2-3 ISO sizes.
+It is operated at working length for two minutes, with the NaOCl-HEDP irrigant combination, during which it shapes the canal and expands it, both longitudinally and circumferentially, by 2-3 ISO sizes.
 Since the SAF can compress and adapt itself to the irregular shape of the canal (oval, tear-shaped, etc.), this expansion will be most conservative and will retain the original morphology of the canal, while expanding it in a minimally-invasive way.

 The SAF is an all-in-one shaping-irrigation-agitation system, and provides supreme results in compare with any other instrumentation or irrigation system, so it certainly cannot be defined as "just a finisher".

-The advised time of operation of the Self-Adjusting File in each root canal is 4 minutes.
-In those four minutes, the SAF achieves shaping of the canals, cleaning and disinfection, as well as agitation of sodium hypochlorite by its sonic vibration.
+The advised time of operation of the Self-Adjusting File in each root canal, with SAF Infinitum, is 2 minutes, thanks to the synergistic effect of the NaOCl-HEDP solution.
+In those two minutes, the SAF achieves shaping of the canals, cleaning and disinfection, as well as agitation of sodium hypochlorite by its sonic vibration.
 This means that many of the goals of the endodontic treatment are achieved by the same instrument, during this short period of operation.

 Most root canals are irregular in shape and not completely straight and round in cross-section.
 This means that in most cases standardization is not an advantage - Long-oval root canals, for example, cannot be turned into round ones even at the expense of significant loss of sound dentin.
 Such canals will remain oval regardless of the instrumentation mechanism (SAF or otherwise), and need to be obturated according to their natural irregular morphology.